WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 The new event, if registered, implies that an automatic beacon will be sent by the browser to the registered url when a top-level navigation is invoked from within the fenced frame.
 This will impact top-level navigation initiated from the fenced frame in the same tab (via [unfencedTop target](https://github.com/WICG/fenced-frame/blob/master/explainer/integration_with_web_platform.md#top-level-navigation)) or in a different tab.
 Note that this beacon is gated on a transient user activation.
 More details about the beacon are below.

-### reportEvent changes
+### reportEvent

-The reportEvent API does not have any API surface change.
-However, the beacons that are generated from reportEvent invocation or via the automatic reserved.top\_navigation event will now be automatically eligible for attribution, i.e. they would be appended with `Attribution-Reporting-Eligible` request header.
+The beacons that are generated from reportEvent invocation or via the automatic reserved.top_navigation event will now be automatically eligible for attribution, i.e. they would be appended with `Attribution-Reporting-Eligible` request header.
 The beacon responses can then register sources as usual, as described [here](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#registering-attribution-sources).

-Note that the beacons will continue to be POST requests and any server redirects via 302 will lead to a GET request.
-Also, the redirect GET request will not carry the event data that is part of the initial POST.
-This is as per the browser's behavior.
+#### Redirects

+As mentioned in the explainer above, reportEvent beacons are POST requests and carry eventData in the request's body.
+The same will be true for automatic reserved.top_navigation requests.
+Note that for any server redirects of the initial request, the browser sends a GET request and does not include the initial request's body.
+For attribution registration flow, if the data needs to be used as part of the redirected request, it must be explicitly passed on as part of the redirect URL.

 ### New API to populate event data for reserved.top_navigation